cogment/cogment-doc/docs/reference/python.md

 Multiple calls for the same model will not duplicate the background task and will point to the same underlying model.
 Thus if the model is changed by a caller, all callers will see the changes (unless and until a new model is retrieved from the Model Registry).

-Due to background processing and caching, this method is not thread safe and cannot be used by different async loops.
+Due to background processing and caching, this method is not thread safe.
 It is best used for simple cases.
 More complicated use-cases should explicitly use `iteration_updates`.

 Parameters: